 5. Non-Linear Lending (NL)

 for details about access models)

 When a title is held with multiple access models and is accessed by a user on the patron platform, the platform will display availability information for the copy that is available for use by that user.
-Because there is no concurrent user limit on UA or Subscription titles (in other words, they are never ‘in use’ and unavailable for other users), this is most apparent when a limited-user license (1U or 3U) is owned in conjunction with an NL license.
+Because there is no concurrent user limit on UA or Subscription titles (in other words, they are never ‘in use’ and unavailable for other users), this is most apparent when a limited-user access model (1U or 3U) is owned in conjunction with an NL copy.
 For instance, when a book is owned in 1U and NL, the 1U is used first, and the availability message seen by the first user to access says that the library has access to 1 copy.

 Once the first user is actively using the book (meaning the 1U copy is no longer available for other users), access flips over to the NL copy, and the NL availability message displays instead (access to "multiple copies").